verida/VIPs/VIPs/vip-10.md

 ## removeNodeStart(didAddress: string, unregisterDatetime: uint, requestSignature: string, requestProof: string)

-Request unregisteration of a storage node from the network at the specified date:
+Request de-registering of a storage node from the network at the specified date:

 1. `didAddress`: The DID that is to be removed from the network
 2. `unregisterDatetime`: The unix timestamp of when the storage node will be removed from the network.
 Must be at least 28 days in the future to ensure users have sufficient time to migrate away from this node to another node.
 All users must expect the node to cease to operate and their data to be deleted from `unregisterDatetime` onwards.